hlimbo/Project2/ROOT/README.txt

 WAR file deployment
 ------------------------------------------------------------
-Take the war file and rename it from ccopelan_project2.war to ROOT.war and drop it into the webapps folder of your tomcat installation.
+Before beginning, rename your previous ROOT to something else to keep your original data.
+Afterwards, take the war file and rename it from ccopelan_project2.war to ROOT.war and drop it into the webapps folder of your tomcat installation.
 When the tomcat server is running, it should automatically create the ROOT folder after a little bit of time.

 Compilation
 ------------------------------------------------------------